Faulty RIS-aided Integrated Sensing and Communication: Modeling and Optimization: Performance Evaluation

 \item \textbf{Faulty RIS - random}: Faulty RIS elements are also considered here.
 To assess the performance improvement achieved by optimizing the functional elements in our proposed approach, these functional elements are configured with random phase shifts.
 Meanwhile, the transmit beamforming and sensing covariance matrix remain consistent with the proposed design. \end{itemize}

 The simulation is conducted in a three-dimensional Cartesian coordinate system.
 As shown in Fig.~\ref{SimuTopo}, the BS is equipped with a ULA aligning with the x-axis and centered at [15, 0, 10] m.
 The RIS is configured with a UPA and is deployed in the z-y plane, centered at [0, 40, 5] m.
 UEs are uniformly distributed in a circular area with center at [15, 40, 1] m and radius of 8 m.
-The target is located at [20, 55, 1] m which corresponds to its 2D AoD with respect to the RIS ${\boldsymbol{\phi}} = {\left[ {{\phi _e},{\phi _a}} \right]^{\rm{T}}} = {\left[{36.87^ \circ},{-9.09^ \circ} \right]^{\rm{T}}}$.
+The target is located at [20, 55, 1] m which corresponds to its 2D AoD with respect to the RIS ${\boldsymbol{\phi}} = {\left[ {{\phi _e},{\phi _a}} \right]^{\rm{T}}} = {\left[{-9.09^ \circ},{36.87^ \circ} \right]^{\rm{T}}}$.
+Additionally, the location of scatter is randomly generated such that its azimuth AoD ${\phi}_a'$ and elevation AoD ${\phi}_e'$ towards the RIS lie within $\left[{-90^ \circ},{90^ \circ} \right]$.
 The small-scale fading characteristics of both the BS-RIS and RIS-UE channels are modeled according to Rician fading distributions, with respective K-factors of 10 and 1.
 The path loss is modeled as $PL(d) = {K_0}{\left( {{d \mathord{\left/ {\vphantom {d {{d_0}}}} \right. \kern-\nulldelimiterspace} {{d_0}}}} \right)^{ - {\mu}}}$, where ${K_0} = -30$ dB is the path loss at the reference distance $d_0 = 1$ m, and $d$ is the distance between transmitter and receiver. ${\mu} = (2, 2.2)$ is the path loss exponent for BS-RIS and RIS-UE channels, respectively~\cite{UPAVahid}.
 The target's channel was introduced in section~\ref{FaultyRISChannel} from (\ref{SVa}) to (\ref{Gf}).
 The penalty parameter $\rho$ increases fivefold at each iteration from 0.1 to 10000.
 Unless otherwise specified, all other simulation parameters are set according to Table~\ref{Tab1}.